 I'm a recent transplant to Kitsap County, and I'm so happy to be here.
-My husband and I moved here several years ago from Austin, Texas, where I taught for 13 years.
+My husband and I moved here six years ago from Austin, Texas, where I taught for 13 years.
 Before that, I taught in Athens, Georgia, and Albuquerque, New Mexico.
 Prior to my adventures in teaching, I attended Texas A&M for my BA in Journalism and then the University of New Mexico for my MA in teaching English.
-We have one great kid -- Madeline -- who graduated from Sarah Lawrence College at the beginning of the pandemic and is living in Los Angeles now.
+We have one great kid -- Madeline -- who graduated from Sarah Lawrence College at the beginning of the pandemic and is becoming a librarian in Los Angeles now.
 We are super proud of them!

 It won't surprise you that I love reading, but I also enjoy cooking, walking, traveling, keeping my Wordle streak going, and gazing at the woods outside my window.
 I like to stay very informed on current events, and I usually have several books going at a time - a novel, something education-related, a YA book, some nonfiction, maybe some poetry.